When is the submission deadline for Portal: Governors Island 2019?

 Does 4heads pay for framing?

 No. Bringing alcohol to the island is strictly prohibited.
-However there is a designated area outdoors during GIAF where beer and wine will be available for purchase.
+However there are bars and restaurants on the island.

 Can I bring my dog or pet to the island?